 Native American Herbal Medicine

-Native medicine made good use of herbs, but also incorporated praying, dancing, and chanting into treatments.
-These treatments were usually administered by the tribe's medicine man, who acted as doctor and spiritual advisor to the people.
+Native medicine made good use of herbs, but also incorporated praying, dancing and chanting into treatments.
+These treatments were usually administered by the tribe's medicine man, who acted as a doctor and spiritual advisor to the people.

 Naturopathic doctors believe in treating the underlying cause of an illness through natural, individualized treatments.
 Known for bridging the gap between conventional and alternative treatments, naturopaths use both medical science and natural remedies to support the body's inherent healing abilities.

 In addition to a standard medical curriculum, an ND must train in the areas of clinical nutrition, homeopathy, herbal medicine, psychology, acupuncture, and a host of other practices.
 After they complete their education, naturopaths must pass a rigorous licensed exam before they are allowed to practice medicine on the public.

 Homeopathy is a holistic system for healing the body.
 Like naturopathy, homeopathy strives to bring your body back to health by concentrating on overall wellness and looking for an underlying cause of illness.
-And like Chinese medicine, homeopathy touts the idea that the body maintains a central energy flow, or vital force, that must be in balance for optimal health.
+And like Chinese medicine, homeopathy touts the idea that the body maintains a central energy flow or vital force that must be in balance for optimal health.

 Treatments through a homeopathic practitioner follow a "like cures like" line of thinking.
-This means that the patient is given extremely small doses of substances that, when given in a much larger quantity, can produce similar symptoms as the illness in question.
+This means that the patient is given extremely small doses of substances that, when given in a much larger quantity can produce similar symptoms as the illness in question.